-Some SEND students have a home school communication book to enable daily contact between you and the Teaching Assistant, if this is deemed necessary.
+We communicate regularly by email with parents and will arrange a meeting if we feel that it is necessary.
 We send home progress reports so you can see how your child is performing.
 We have progress evenings where a member of staff will share with you how your child is doing and how you can support them at home.
 Departments and teachers will make contact with you if needed.